no-user-name123/ICML26-rebuttal/README.md

 Therefore, we are temporarily hiding the proof documentation to prevent this violation.
 We will release our proof steps after the review phase.

-Thank you to the reviewers for their work and for this important suggestion!
+Thank you to the reviewers for your work and for this important suggestion!